Myrciaria glomerata

 Myrciaria glomerata, commonly known as cabeludinha-vermelha (red cabeludinha) or cabeluda-escarlate (scarlet cabeluda), is a species of plant in the family Myrtaceae.
 It is an evergreen shrub or small tree, endemic to the north and east of Brazil.
 Myrciaria glomerata has historically been used to incorrectly describe Myrciaria glazioviana.

 Description

-Myrciaria glomerata grows up to 8 metres tall, and produces edible red fruits around 20mm in diameter.
-The fruit pulp is slightly yellow and rich in Vitamin C.
+Myrciaria glomerata grows up to 8 m tall, and produces edible red fruits around in diameter.
+The fruit pulp is slightly yellow and rich in vitamin C.

 The leaves of Myrciaria glomerata are simple, opposite, lanceolate, pinnate and chartaceous.
-They are between 3 and 4cm wide, and between 9 and 11cm long.
+They are between wide, and between long.
 The top of the leaves are bright dark green, and the underside is light green and very hairy.
-The hairyness of Myrciaria glomerata is helpful for the identification of this species.
+The hairiness of Myrciaria glomerata is helpful for the identification of this species.